Coaching & Technical Staff

 Joseph and his wife Leann live in Park City with their two children.

-Another former Major League Soccer standout, defender C.J.
-Brown, was added to the Real Salt Lake technical staff on January 18, 2011, filling the vacancy left when Robin Fraser assumed the head coaching duties at Chivas USA.
-When Real Salt Lake visits Brown’s former Chicago home on May 9, 2012, the current RSL assistant will be inducted into the Chicago MLS club’s “Ring of Fire,” honoring C.J for his enormous contributions to the organization, on and off the field.
+Another former Major League Soccer standout, C.J.
+Brown was added to the Real Salt Lake technical staff on January 18, 2011, filling the vacancy left when Robin Fraser assumed the head coaching duties at Chivas USA.
+When Real Salt Lake visited Brown’s former Chicago home on May 9, 2012, the current RSL assistant was inducted into the Chicago MLS club’s “Ring of Fire,” honoring C.J for his enormous contributions to the organization, on and off the field.

 Brown’s addition to the Real Salt Lake staff allows the 2009 MLS Cup championship side to keep its distinction as the lone Technical Staff across the now 18-team League comprised solely of MLS alumni, joining RSL GM Garth Lagerwey, Head Coach Jason Kreis, and fellow assistant coaches Jeff Cassar and Miles Joseph.
 The five-man RSL braintrust now boasts cumulative MLS playing experience (regular season and playoffs) of 74,811 total minutes – spanning 923 games across 47 seasons – and eight domestic championships (one MLS Cup and seven Lamar Hunt U.S. Open Cups), giving the staff the unparalleled ability to tap into personal experience as it guides, assists and develops the current RSL roster.